crojack/haruna-with-internet-radio-support/README.md

 Improved user experience

 When you run the original Haruna media player, the video area appears black.
-This version lets Haruna load custom background images
+This version lets Haruna load custom background images.
+For now you'll need to create /haruna/images directory in ~/.local/share/KDE with these subdirectories: background, default-album-art and radio-stations-logos.
+In the background directory put a background.png image, in the default-album directory put a music-default.png image and in the radio-stations-logos directory put a radio-default.png image.
+It's up to you which images you choose.

 <img width="3840" height="2160" alt="Screenshot_20251118_012442" src="https://github.com/user-attachments/assets/9ec4bdca-0909-4ad1-9453-93b4cbb62042" />